shuhaowu/riakkit/README.md

     >>> import riak
     >>> some_client = riak.RiakClient()
     >>> class BlogPost(Document):
-    ...     # bucket name is required for each subclass of Document.
+    ...     # bucket name is required for each subclass of Document, unless you ...     # are extending Document.
     ...     # Each class gets their unique bucket_name.
-    ...     bucket_name = "blog"
+    ...     bucket_name = "test_blog"
     ...
     ...     # Client is required for each subclass of Document ...     client = some_client